Our complaints policy

 What will happen next?

-1. We will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
-If it seems appropriate we will suggest a meeting at this stage.
-We will also let you know the name of the person who will be dealing with your complaint.
+1. You will receive a letter acknowledging your complaint and asking you to confirm or explain any of the details given, and the name of the person who will be dealing with your complaint.
+You can expect to receive our letter within two working days of us receiving your complaint.

-2. We will then record your complaint in our central register and open a file for your complaint.
-We will also investigate your complaint by examining the relevant file.
+2. We will record your complaint in our Central Register and open a file for your complaint.
+We will do this within one working day of receiving your complaint.

-- We will arrange for another partner in the firm who has not been involved in your complaint to review it.
+6. At this stage, if you are still not satisfied you can contact us again.
+We will then arrange for a Partner in the firm who has not been involved in your complaint to review it.
+This will be done within ten working days.

-If we have to change any of the procedures above, we will let you know and explain why.
+8. If we have to change any of the timescales above, we will let you know and explain why.